Indinavir

 Indinavir (IDV; trade name Crixivan, made by Merck) is a protease inhibitor used as a component of highly active antiretroviral therapy to treat HIV/AIDS.
 It is soluble white powder administered orally in combination with other antiviral drugs.
 The drug prevents protease from functioning normally.
 Consequently, HIV viruses cannot reproduce, causing a decrease in the viral load.
 Commercially sold indinavir is indinavir anhydrous, which is indinavir with an additional amine in the hydroxyethylene backbone.
 This enhances its solubility and oral bioavailability, making it easier for users to intake.
 It was synthetically produced for the purpose of inhibiting the protease in the HIV virus.

-Currently, it is not recommended for use in HIV/AIDS treatment due to its side effects.
+It is no longer recommended for use in HIV/AIDS treatment due to its side effects.
 Furthermore, it is controversial for many reasons starting from its development to its usage.

-It was patented in 1991 and approved for medical use in 1996.
+It was patented in 1991 and approved for medical use in 1996, on March 13 by the United States Food and Drug Administration, on October 1 by the Australian Therapeutic Goods Administration and on October 4 by the European Medicines Agency.

 Medical uses

 Indinavir does not cure HIV/AIDS, but it can extend the length of a person's life for several years by slowing the progression of the disease.
 The type that is widely used and created by Merck is indinavir sulfate.
 The pills are created from sulfate salts and are sold in dosages of 100, 200, 333, and 400 mg of indinavir.
 It is normally used as one of the three drugs in a triple-combination therapy for the HIV virus.

-Commercially available capsules should be stored at 15 - 30 °C. It should be kept in a tight container so that it is kept away from moisture.
+Commercially available capsules should be stored at 15 – 30 °C. It should be kept in a tight container so that it is kept away from moisture.
 Therefore, it is advised that users should keep the pills in the manufacturer-provided bottle and do not remove the desiccant.

 Indinavir wears off quickly after dosing.
 Unboosted indinavir requires a very precise dosing of 400 mg every eight hours to thwart HIV from forming drug-resistant mutations, including resistances to other protease inhibitors.
 Boosted indinavir requires two 400-mg indinavir capsules with 1 to 2 100-mg ritonavir capsules twice a day.
 In both cases, the drugs must be taken with plenty of water one or two hours after a meal.
 It is recommended that users drink at least 1.5 liters a day when intaking the drug.
 Drug users must significantly increase their water intake due to indinavir's low solubility that can cause it to crystallize.
 There are restrictions on what sorts of food may be eaten concurrently with the unboosted indinavir treatment.
 Furthermore, it is no longer recommended to use in the United States for initial treatments due to pill burden and risk of kidney stones.